"Your Community - Your Voice"

 The Enhancement Group was established in 2009 and has been responsible for planting bulbs on the banks as you enter Norwich Road and looks glorious in the Spring.
 Other enhancements have included the planting of the wall, a Jubilee ring of 6 silver birch trees, shrubs in front of the electricity and gas substations and the mast cabinet to screen them from view.
 A band of volunteers are critical for this and if you would like to join us in enhancing the estate then please get in touch with us by clicking email@example.com.

 The EBRA walking group was established in 2010 and has 30-35 members from 22 properties.
 More than a dozen of these meet monthly on a week day throughout Spring, Summer and Autumn the date being set by leader of the walk.
 The walk normally consists of 4-5 miles and leave the estate around 10.00 by car.
 The walk usually concludes at a local hostelry!
 Back home around 2.30pm.
-If you are interested in joining in please contact Trevor Reason on: 931825 or firstname.lastname@example.org.
+If you are interested in joining in please contact Madaleine Owens on: firstname.lastname@example.org.